-Figure 2. (a) Optical image of a planar filter with one line.
+FIG. 2. (a) Optical image of a planar filter with one line.
 Each filter can be thought of as an LC microwave bias tee.
-The inductor $L_f$ consists of a superconducting high-kinetic-inductance nanowire made from the same film as the resonator.
-The capacitor $C{\rm f}$ has an interdigitated geometry.
-Both components are low-loss, thanks to superconducting metals and the absence of amorphous dielectrics.
+The inductor L_f consists of a superconducting high-kinetic-inductance nanowire made from the same film as the resonator.
+The capacitor C_f has an interdigitated geometry.
+Both components are low loss, thanks to superconducting metals and the absence of amorphous dielectrics.
 The nanowire inductor is much smaller than an equivalent spiral inductor and does not require looping around a bondpad, allowing the filter to be placed closer to the active area.
-The interdigitated capacitor is still relatively large. (b) Optical image of a thin-film filter with 15 gate lines (with the same scale as Fig. 2a).
-The thin film capacitor can be made a lot smaller than its interdigitated equivalent and straddles multiple gate lines at once, thereby dramatically reducing the footprint and simplifying the microwave hygiene.
+The interdigitated capacitor is still relatively large. (b) Optical image of a thin-film filter with 15 gate lines [with the same scale as Fig. 2(a)].
+The thin-film capacitor can be made a lot smaller than its interdigitated equivalent and straddles multiple gate lines at once, thereby dramatically reducing the footprint and simplifying the microwave hygiene.
 In this implementation, the top capacitor plate is electrically floating to further simplify the integration.
-The large 8.5Cf series capacitance of the capacitor plate to the ground plane acts as a short for the relevant frequencies. (c) Stitched optical image of a full device chip (4 mm by 2.8 mm) with thin film filters.
-To single out the effects from the capacitive loading of the resonator by the gates while minimizing any other loss mechanisms, we used prototyping chips built from the same processed wafers as the full devices, but the quantum dot areas do not include any of the implanted regions, the gate oxide, or the implant contact pads.
-The insets show electron microscope images of the nanowire resonator DC tap intersection, the prototyping fine gates mockup and full device fine gates.
-The mockup and full devices have identical capacitive load, 1.8 fF per DQD. (d) Material stack of a thin film capacitor prototyping chip.
-See Supplemental Material Sec.
-S1A for details.
+The large $8.5C_f$ series capacitance of the capacitor plate to the ground plane acts as a short for the relevant frequencies. (c) Stitched optical image of a full device chip (4 mm by 2.8 mm) with thin-film filters.
+To single out the effects from the same processed wafers as the full devices, but the quantum-dot areas do not include any of the implanted regions, the gate oxide, or the implant contact pads.
+The insets show electron microscope images of the nanowire resonator dc tap intersection, the prototyping fine gates mockup and full device fine gates.
+The mockup and full devices have identical capacitive load, 1.8 fF per DQD. (d) Material stack of a thin-film capacitor prototyping chip.
+See Appendix A for details.

-drawback is that they have a footprint at least as large as a bond pad, and that the typical inductance values are typically in the tens of nH.
-The capacitor therefore needs to be large to maintain the LC filter angular cutoff frequency $2\pi f_f = (L_f C_f)^{-1/2}$ .
-We advantageously use the high kinetic inductance of the NbTiN film to etch low-loss and compact nanowire inductors.
-Given a target sheet inductance of 115 pH/ $\square$ , and a nanowire of length 380 $\mu m$ and width 380 nm, an inductance of 115 nH can easily be achieved.
-The resulting planar filter with $f{\rm f} \approx 1.5$ GHz is shown in Fig. 2a.
-Still, the footprint of typical interdigitated capacitors remains problematic due to their large size, and since extra space has to be allocated between bond pads to allow the ground plane access in-between each line.
+Fig. 2(a).
+Still, the footprint of typical interdigitated capacitors remains problematic due to their large size, and since extra space has to be allocated between bondpads to allow the ground plane access in between each line.
 Our target is 15 gate lines per DQD.
-We therefore also test a thin film capacitor that straddles 15 gate lines at once, and contacts with the ground plane through a larger series capacitor that acts as a short at the frequencies of interest, as shown in Fig. 2b.
-Floating the capacitor top plate is not necessary, but it allows for a single-step liftoff of both the SiN dielectric and Au metal plate.
-The SiN is sputtered with a thickness of 30 nm and has an estimated dielectric constant of $\sim 6$ , and its conformal deposition covers the 40 to 50 nm steps created during the etch of the NbTiN film.
-The top-plate metal is sufficiently thick to cover the steps and have low electrical resistance.
+We therefore also test a thin-film capacitor with SiN_z dielectric that straddles 15 gate lines at once, and contacts with the ground plane through a larger series capacitor that acts as a short at the frequencies of interest, as shown in Fig. 2(b).
+Floating the capacitor top plate is not necessary, but it allows for a single-step liftoff of both the SiN_z dielectric and the Au metal top plate.
 As a result, capacitors in the 0.1 to 1 pF range can be produced with small footprints.
-Combining the nanowire inductors and the thin film capacitor, the entire set of filters for 15 lines can fit in the footprint required for a single planar filter.
+Combining the nanowire inductors and the thin-film capacitor, the entire set of filters for 15 lines can fit in the footprint required for a single planar filter.
 This design also allows us to limit the microwaves to an area much closer to the resonator, simplifying its integration.